Mar 20, 2026

 The faculty will consider progress in the following areas:

-1. TIMARA department classes (quantity and quality of work, and general participation in performing and critiquing)
+1. TIMARA department classes (quantity and quality of work as well as general participation in performing and critiquing)

 2. Conservatory classes (music theory, aural skills, and musicology)